Eastern Association

 The Eastern Association of counties was an administrative organisation set up by Parliament in the early years of the First English Civil War.
-Its main function was to finance and support an army which became a mainstay of the Parliamentarian military effort until early 1645, when many of its units were incorporated into the New Model Army.
+Its main function was to finance and support an army which became a mainstay of the Parliamentarian military effort until early 1645.
+In January 1644 committeemen of the Eastern Association gathered at the Bury Conference to discuss their concerns as regards the proposed New Model Army.
+However in the following months many of its units were incorporated into this new military formation.

 Foundation

 As part of Parliament's efforts to improve the administration of its forces, the Parliamentarian militias of Essex, Hertfordshire, Norfolk, Suffolk, Cambridgeshire were established as the "Eastern Association" on 20 December 1642.
 Huntingdonshire and Lincolnshire later joined the Association.
 The first general designated as commander of the Association's forces was William Grey, 1st Baron Grey of Werke.
-One of the units which first became part of the Association's force was a "troop of horse" (cavalry) raised by Captain Oliver Cromwell.
+One of the first units which first became part of the Association's force was a Captain Oliver Cromwell's Troop of Horse.

 The counties which composed the Eastern Association were some of the richest agricultural regions of England, so the Association's forces were some of best financed and equipped troops on either side in the early part of the civil war.
 During the winter of 1642–43, it established Parliamentary control over East Anglia.
 The Grand Committee of the Eastern Association, and its different sub-committees, sat in the Bear Inn in Cambridge throughout 1643 and 1644.

 Development

 In August 1643, Lord Grey was replaced as commander by the Earl of Manchester.
 Oliver Cromwell was appointed Lieutenant General of the Horse.
 The two men clashed, especially over Cromwell's selection of officers.
 Manchester wrote, "Colonel Cromwell raising of his regiment makes choice of his officers not such as were soldiers or men of estate, but such as were common men, poor and of mean parentage, only he would give them the title of godly, precious men..."
 Late in 1643, Lawrence Crawford was appointed Sergeant-Major General of the Foot.
 He too frequently clashed with Cromwell.

+Manchester soon appointed his provost-marshal, William Dowsing, as a paid iconoclast, touring the churches of Suffolk and Cambridgeshire destroying all "Popish" and "superstitious" imagery, as well as features such as altar-rails.

 For much of 1643, the Association was engaged in battles against the Northern royalists to secure Lincolnshire for Parliament.
 The Royalists were defeated at Gainsborough and Winceby.
+There was a brief diversion that year into Suffolk to put down a royalist uprising in Lowestoft.

 In May 1644, the Association's forces besieged Lincoln, the last Royalist post in Lincolnshire.
 When it was captured, the Association's army was free to join the Parliamentarian army under Lord Fairfax and the Scottish Covenanters under the Earl of Leven in the Siege of York.
 On 1 July, the besiegers were outmanoeuvred by Prince Rupert of the Rhine, who skirted them and reached the city.